 Any undiagnosed skin lesion that doesn’t heal on its own warrants a call to your doctor.
 Obtaining a correct diagnosis is always critical to getting the right treatment.
 In most cases, the earlier you understand your diagnosis and begin treatment, the better the outcome.

-If you’ve been diagnosed with leprosy or psoriasis and your symptoms worsen or are not improving with treatment, or if you experience signs of infection, contact your doctor right away.
+If you’ve been diagnosed with Hansen’s disease or psoriasis and your symptoms worsen or are not improving with treatment, or if you experience signs of infection, contact your doctor right away.
 The signs of infection may include:

 - severe pain

-If you have leprosy and experience numbness or a loss of sensation in the affected body region, contact your doctor to discuss ways to prevent injury.
+If you have Hansen’s disease and experience numbness or a loss of sensation in the affected body region, contact your doctor to discuss ways to prevent injury.